 This Chair's Statement, and other information, is published on a dedicated Scheme website.
-However as there are no liquid assets in the Scheme and the value of the illiquid assets cannot be determined, we cannot produce meaningful annual benefit statements for the Scheme members.
+However, as the assets in the Scheme cannot be fully determined, we cannot produce meaningful annual benefit statements or pension illustrations for the Scheme members.
 We are therefore unable to comply with the requirement to notify members in an Annual Benefit Statement that the relevant parts of the Chair's Statement have been published on the website.

-Due to the numerous issues outlined within this statement, including uncertainty regarding the various purported investment transactions, it is not possible to produce annual Trustees' Report and Financial Statements.
+Due to the numerous issues outlined within this statement, including uncertainty regarding membership records and various purported investment transactions, it is not possible to produce annual Trustees' Report and Financial Statements.